My name is Karen Cherrett, a Life Coach based in Denver, Colorado (USA).

 - I didn’t really ‘fit in.’
 I was the loner who didn’t know how to connect with others, not in a meaningful way.

-After doing The Work
+After doing my self-inquiry

 I love talking to my mother on the phone for over an hour and a half at a time.
 When we meet I enjoy being with her.
 My relationship with my husband became an ongoing journey of me valuing myself for who I am more every day.
 Getting clear on what I wanted from the relationship and feeling comfortable expressing it.
 Leaving the relationship as friends was a wonderful experience.
 Learning to really communicate has been key.